maptimelex/d3-mapping/README.md

 - [7.
 A toggle D3 county map of Kentucky oil and gas wells](#7-a-toggle-d3-county-map-of-kentucky-oil-and-gas-wells)

-##What is D3.js and why is it cool for web cartographers?
+##What is D3 and why is it cool for web cartographers?

 D3 stands for Data Driven Documents.
 It's a JavaScript library written by [@mbostock](https://twitter.com/mbostock), with the help of [many other contributors](https://github.com/mbostock/d3/graphs/contributors).
 As Mike says:

 <blockquote>
-D3.js is a JavaScript library for manipulating documents based on data.
+D3 is a JavaScript library for manipulating documents based on data.
 D3 helps you bring data to life using HTML, SVG, and CSS.
 D3’s emphasis on web standards gives you the full capabilities of modern browsers without tying yourself to a proprietary framework, combining powerful visualization components and a data-driven approach to DOM manipulation.
 </blockquote>

-In short, this means that you can take data and represent it within a web browser in [all sorts of fun ways](https://github.com/mbostock/d3/wiki/Gallery).
+In short, this means that you can take data and represent it within a web browser in [all sorts of fun and effective ways](https://github.com/mbostock/d3/wiki/Gallery).

 D3 is good for web cartographers because, well ... [once we loved Flash](http://freedom.indiemaps.com/).
 But then we couldn't as much anymore.
 We needed to learn JavaScript and embrace open web standards as our way forward for making maps on the web.
-And ... cartographers love to use different map projections.
-D3.js is [really good at map projections](https://github.com/mbostock/d3/wiki/Geo-Projections).
+D3 offers us the promise of complete control over the design and interaction of our maps, from dynamically updating data in thematic maps to achieving subtle nuance within its visual hierarchy.
+And ... cartographers love to use [different map projections](http://axismaps.github.io/thematic-cartography/articles/projections.html).
+D3 is [really good at map projections](https://github.com/mbostock/d3/wiki/Geo-Projections).

-D3.js is open source, meaning you can [see, copy, and modify the raw code](https://github.com/mbostock/d3/blob/master/d3.js) to your liking.
-You can even solve problems within the codebase and help make it better, and then issue a [pull request](https://twitter.com/mbostock) for your code to be incorporated into the build, thereby participating in a thriving community of web mappers and developers who are quickly changing how we build and use geospatial information.
+D3 is open source, meaning you can [see, copy, and modify the raw code](https://github.com/mbostock/d3/blob/master/D3) to your liking.
+You can even help make the code better and  issue a [pull request](https://github.com/mbostock/d3/pulls) for your code to be incorporated into the build.
+Collaboratively, we're now participating in a thriving community of web mappers and developers who are quickly changing how we build and use geospatial information.

-##How do I learn to use D3.js?
+##How do we learn to use D3?

-**Warning:** It's probably a good idea to spend some time [learning JavaScript](http://eloquentjavascript.net/) &ndash; as well as other [modern web technologies](https://developer.mozilla.org/en-US/docs/Web) &ndash; before tackling D3.js.
+**Warning:** It's probably a good idea to spend some time [learning JavaScript](http://eloquentjavascript.net/) &ndash; as well as other [modern web technologies](https://developer.mozilla.org/en-US/docs/Web) &ndash; before tackling D3.
 D3 may not be the best point-of-entry for a newbie web programmer.
 Playing with a selection library such as [JQuery](https://jquery.com/) wouldn't hurt either.

-That being said, there is a growing body of excellent tutorials and talks aimed at getting newbies to D3.js over the initially steep learning curve.
+That being said, there is a growing body of excellent tutorials and talks aimed at getting newbies to D3 over the initially steep learning curve.
 Among these I recommend:

 * [Mapping with D3: A Friendly Introduction](http://maptimeboston.github.io/d3-maptime) (presentation by [@awoodruff](https://twitter.com/awoodruff))
 * [A fun, difficult introduction to d3](http://www.macwright.org/presentations/dcjq/) (presentation by [@tmcw](https://twitter.com/tmcw))
 * [Interactive Data Visualization for the Web](http://alignedleft.com/work/d3-book) (book by Scott Murray)
-* [Interactive and Multivariate Choropleth Maps with D3](http://www.cartographicperspectives.org/index.php/journal/article/view/cp78-sack-et-al/) ([Cartographic Perspectives] article written by [@northlandiguana](https://twitter.com/northlandiguana) and a couple other fellas)
+* [Interactive and Multivariate Choropleth Maps with D3](http://www.cartographicperspectives.org/index.php/journal/article/view/cp78-sack-et-al/) (an article pushlished in *Cartographic Perspectives*, written by [@northlandiguana](https://twitter.com/northlandiguana) and a couple other fellas)

 It's also helpful to look at examples: